drojaazu/sgdk_nix/readme.md

 You will need cross-architecture tools for compiling/assembling/linking/etc code for the M68000 CPU.
 If you have to build from source, be sure to include `--target=m68k-elf` when running the configure script for each package.
 There should be plenty of guides for building these tools on google if needed.
 (Please also see the note below about libgcc.)

 Your M68k toolchain may use a different prefix.
-For example, Debian uses 'm68k-linux-gnu-' instead of 'm68k-elf-'.
-In this case, edit the M68K_PREFIX variable inside makefile_lib and makefile_rom, or `export M68K_PREFIX=your-m68k-prefix` before running the makefile.
+For example, Debian and Ubuntu use 'm68k-linux-gnu-' instead of 'm68k-elf-'.
+You'll need to specify this prefix when you run the setup script.

 ### Java 8
 Package: jdk8-openjdk